dimi309/small3d/README.md

 also been implemented.

 small3d works on Windows, MacOS and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation.
-On MacOS, this Vulkan edition has been known to produce some unforeseen behaviour and performance problems when going full screen.
-The OpenGL edition works much better on the MacOS platform.

 All small3d dependencies, appart from the Vulkan SDK, are distributed together with its source code.
 They can be built by executing a single script (see below).